-Analyze and interpret concepts, transactions, standards and practices for government and not-for-profit entities.
+Analyze and interpret concepts, transactions, standards and practices for government and notfor-profit entities.
 Ethical considerations related to governmental and not-for-profit organizations are also discussed.
-The course covers fund accounting and grants (minimum "C" grade).
+The course covers fund accounting and grants.
+(Prerequisite: Bachelor's degree in Accounting from an accredited university or a bachelor's degree in Business with an upper-level course in Financial Accounting with a minimum grade of "C")